Pultti/React-ToDoApp-Firebase/README.md

 *Note for lecturer or students who grade this*
 How to run this in your environment.

-1. Install Visual studio code.
+1. Install Visual studio code and node lts.
 2. Clone the project
 3. Open the project
 4. Run in Vs code terminal - Npm install